This is the day which the LORD has made; Let us rejoice and be glad in it.Psalm 118:24(NASB)

 At His first coming, it was a Roman sword that pierced His side, from which poured redemption's blood-red stream over the sinful race of fallen man - as a dying, sin-cursed earth, groaned beneath the weight of sin, waiting in hope for this special day of redemption.
 And the sharp, double-edged sword that proceeds from His mouth at His second coming will destroy the wicked in the day of wrath, and the earth will be filled with the glory of God as the waters cover the sea.

 This will be a day of great rejoicing and much joy, a day of blessing and grace, of health and happiness, of righteousness and justice, of prosperity, peace and pardon.
 This is the day when crowds will gather at the glorious second advent of Israel's long-awaited Messiah and all nations will join in the joyous celebrations to honour the Lord most high.

-Praise Your name O Lord most High, You are worthy of all praise and glory from this time forward and forevermore.
-Glory be to the Father and to the Son and to the Holy Spirit for this Day of days, when the Lord Jesus will be King over all the earth - and we will rejoice and be glad in it.
-Oh, how I praise Your holy name, through Jesus Christ our Lord, AMEN.
+Praise Your name, O Lord most High.
+You are worthy of all praise and glory from this time forward, and forevermore.
+Glory be to the Father and to the Son and to the Holy Spirit.
+Praise You for this Day of days, when the Lord Jesus will be King over all the earth.
+We will rejoice and be glad in it.
+In Jesus’ name, AMEN.